 1874, Lieutenant Colonel George Custer led the troops of the 7th Cavalry into the Black Hills and discovered gold near present day Custer.
 Colonel Custer and his men found wealth beyond gold in the beauty of the Black Hills.
 To celebrate this event, the town of Custer has the annual Gold Discovery Days celebration.
 This annual three-day celebration has it all for the ENTIRE FAMILY!
 Arts & Crafts Fair in the park, bed races, inflatable bouncy houses for the kids, volleyball tournaments, quilt show, gold nugget hunt, 5K Fun Run/Walk, hot air balloon rally, stick horse rodeo, and the largest parade in the Black Hills!

-Crazy Horse & Korczak Night Blast
+Remember the death of Crazy Horse & Korczak Ziolkowski

 Buffalo Roundup Arts Festival

 Watch cowboys and cowgirls as they roundup and drive the herd of approximately 1,300 buffalo.
 Not only is the roundup a spectacular sight to see, it is also a critical management tool in maintaining a strong and healthy herd.The Buffalo Roundup will begin at 9:30 a.m.
 MT with the parking lots opening at 6:15 a.m.
 Be sure to get there early if you want to pick your spot.
 Guests must stay in the viewing areas until the herd is safely in the corrals, generally around noon.
 PBreakfast is available at 6:15 a.m. in both viewing areas.
 Lunch is served at the corrals once the buffalo are rounded up.
 There is a fee for both meals.
 Testing, branding and sorting of the buffalo begins at 1 p.m. and lasts until approximately 3 p.m.
 Crews will work the remainder of the herd in October

 1880 Train Oktoberfest Express